LuceusXylian/trainee_reports/README.md

 # trainee_reports

-In germany a trainee must write weekly a report.
+In Germany a trainee must write weekly a report.
+These reports are useless, but must still be written.
-This reports are useless, but must still be written.
 No one is checking them carefully, so we can abuse this with making a generator.

 ## How to get started
 1. sudo apt install apache2 php mariadb